mdsaif2022/Stock-mediabuzz/RENDER_ENV_VARIABLES.md

 3. Create new Redis database
 4. Copy `UPSTASH_REDIS_REST_URL` and `UPSTASH_REST_API_TOKEN`
 5. Add to Render environment variables

+**✅ You already have Upstash Redis credentials!**
+- See `UPSTASH_REDIS_SETUP.md` for step-by-step setup instructions
+- Add them to Render Environment tab to enable persistent storage

 **Option B: Vercel KV (If you have Vercel KV)**